shahzadbinshahjahan/react-native-navigation/README.md

 3. **Interact with the Application**: Once the application is running, you can interact with it on your device or emulator/simulator.

+## Generating an APK

+To generate an APK for your React Native Expo application, you can follow the steps outlined in this [guide](https://dev.to/chinmaymhatre/how-to-generate-apk-using-react-native-expo-kae).
+It provides detailed instructions on how to create an APK file for Android devices.

 ## About the Application

 This application is a basic React Native application that demonstrates the implementation of navigation in a scalable manner.
 It utilizes popular navigation libraries such as React Navigation to provide a seamless user experience.